Adytm404/GeoLocation-Tools-WebApp/README.md

 # GeoLocation Tools WebApp

-website using php to track someone's location using gps
+a simple website built with php to track someone's location using gps

 ## Demo Website